soroush/graphicsmagick/www/motion-picture.rst

     supplied when reading or writing in order to read or write using the necessary sample order.

+-define dpx:swap-samples-read={true|false}
+    Similar to dpx:swap-samples but only applied while reading.

+-define dpx:swap-samples-write={true|false}
+    Similar to dpx:swap-samples but only applied while writing.

 -interlace plane
     By default, samples are stored contiguously in a single element when possible.
 Specifying '-interlace plane' causes each sample